Docker containers are for production hosting or self-hosting, for the contribution please check the Local Setup.

 Copy the example environment file to a new .env file in your working directory:

-Run the following command four times to generate four unique random strings:
+Run the following command to generate a unique random string:

 openssl rand -base64 32

-Important: Keep these tokens secure and do not share them.
+Important: Keep this value secret / do not share it.

-Replace the placeholder values in your .env file with the generated tokens:
+Replace the placeholder value in your .env file with the generated token:

-Update the POSTGRES_ADMIN_PASSWORD value in the .env file with a strong password.
+Update the PG_DATABASE_PASSWORD value in the .env file with a strong password without special characters.

 Download the docker-compose.yml file to your working directory: